Using Elicit for Systematic Reviews or Literature Reviews

 Screen papers for inclusion

-1. Most important: Experiment with how you define the screening columns.
-Especially if you're screening many papers, it's worth figuring out what works best
+1. Experiment with how you define your columns.
+Especially if you're extracting many papers, it's worth figuring out what works best.

 2. Try multiple different ways of defining the column: